-LONDON — Robbie Coltrane, the baby-faced comic and character actor who played a crime-solving psychologist on the TV show “Cracker” and the compassionate half-giant Hagrid in the “Harry Potter” films, has died.
+LONDON — Robbie Coltrane, the baby-faced comic and character actor who played crime-solving psychologist on the TV show “Cracker” and the compassionate half-giant Hagrid in the “Harry Potter” films, has died.
 He was 72.

-Belinda Wright, Coltrane’s agent, said he died Friday at a hospital in his native Scotland but did not immediately provide further details.
+Belinda Wright, Coltrane’s agent, said he died Friday at hospital in his native Scotland but did not immediately provide further details.

 In one of several tributes to him, she called him “forensically clever” and “brilliantly humorous.”

 J.K.
-Rowling, who indicated decades ago that Coltrane was her first choice to play Hagrid, tweeted on Friday that he was “an wonderful talent, a complete one off.”
+Rowling, who indicated decades ago that Coltrane was her first choice to play Hagrid, tweeted on Friday that he was “an wonderful talent, complete one off.”

 “I was beyond fortunate to know him, work with him and laugh my head off with him,” she wrote.